Observations at the hive entrance

 |

-Ascosphaera apis causes a fungal disease that infects the larvae’s intestine.
-The fungus competes with them for food, causing them to starve.
-The fungus then continues consuming the remaining larval bodies, making them appear white and “chalky”.
+Ascosphaera apis causes a fungal disease that infests the larval gut.
+The fungus competes with the larvae for food, causing them to starve.
+The fungus then continues to consume the remaining larval bodies, making them appear white and "chalky".

-If the colony is not too severely affected, providing protein in the form of pollen and 50% syrup can solve the problem.
+If the colony is not too severely affected, providing protein in the form of pollen and 50% syrup can resolve the problem.
 Sometimes replacing the infected queen is necessary.
-If the colony is severely affected, creating an artificial swarm is required, or even sulphuring the colony to avoid contamination of an entire apiary (► Chalkbrood)
+In severely affected colonies, an artificial swarm is required, or even sulphuring of the colony to prevent contamination of the entire apiary (► Le couvain calcifié).

 |